SamGVanN/GetReadyToWork/README.md

 - `src/runtime/` : User config and runtime files

 ## Packaging (for maintainers)
-- Use the provided build scripts (`build-windows.bat`, `build-linux.sh`, `build-mac.sh`) to create standalone executables with PyInstaller.
+- Use the provided build scripts (`tools/build-windows.bat`, `tools/build-linux.sh`, `tools/build-mac.sh`) to create standalone executables with PyInstaller.
 - Release folders (`release-windows/`, `release-linux/`, `release-mac/`) are generated automatically and should not be committed.

 ---